vehicle-lang/vehicle/examples/windController/README.md

 - `windController.vcl` - the specification describing the desired behaviour.

-- `agdaProof/SafetyProof.agda` - the Agda proof the car never laves the road.
+- `agdaProof/SafetyProof.agda` - the Agda proof the car never leaves the road.

 Verifying using Marabou
 -----------------------